 The Spring 2016 Semester offers an excellent opportunity for reflective performance evaluation research, one year after the release of the 1RF Final Plan in February 2015 and after two years of success with the Citizens Planning School (CPS) and its Champions of Change program.
 A number of key questions emerge.
 Within our region, what’s next for CPS?
 Outside of our region, what can we learn from other precedent projects?
 How can our demonstrated successes support a network of learning communities in the U.S. and abroad committed to creating a flourishing future?

 EVALUATION & WORK EXPECTATIONS

-ELIGIBILITY: GRADUATE students of Architecture, Planning, Law, Public Health, Media Studies, and Business Administration.
+GRADUATE students of Architecture, Planning, Law, Public Health, Media Studies, and Business Administration.
 UNDERGRADUATE students in Environmental Design.